Share your love

 Conclusion

 At this point, you learn to Set up NTP Server and Client on Rocky Linux 8.
-Hope you enjoy it.
+NTP helps you to synchronize your time between your server and client.
+As you saw, the guide steps are straightforward.
+You can simply sync your time by using the NTP service.

 Install and Configure NTP Server and Client on AlmaLinux 9